realworldocaml/book/book/maps-and-hashtables/README.md

 ### Time Complexity of Hash Tables

 The statement that hash tables provide constant-time access hides some complexities.
-First of all, any hash table implementation, OCaml's included, needs to resize the table when it gets too full.
+First of all, most hash table implementations, OCaml's included, needs to resize the table when it gets too full.
 A resize requires allocating a new backing array for the hash table and copying over all entries, and so it is quite an expensive operation.
 That means adding a new element to the table is only *amortized* constant, which is to say, it's constant on average over a long sequence of operations, but some of the individual operations can cost more.

 Another hidden cost of hash tables has to do with the hash function you use.
 If you end up with a pathologically bad hash function that hashes all of your